LIFO – What is LIFO?

-To show the difference between LIFO and FIFO, let’s use the example of a company that produces widgets.
-Let’s say that this company produces 500 widgets on Monday at a cost of £1.00 each, and 500 more on Tuesday at £1.25 each.
-Now they have 1,000 widgets in stock worth £1,125.00.
+To show the difference between LIFO and FIFO, let’s use the example of a company that produces socks.
+Let’s say that this company produces 500 pairs of socks on Monday at a cost of £1.00 each, and 500 more on Tuesday at £1.25 each.
+Now they have 1,000 pairs of socks in stock worth £1,125.00.

 LIFO banned by the IFRS